 About us

-Offering practical and emotional support for anyone affected by sexual violence, Gloucestershire Rape and Sexual Abuse Centre (GRASAC) work to empower people to find their own way of living: To thrive – not to just survive.
+Offering practical and emotional support for anyone affected by sexual violence, Gloucestershire Rape and Sexual Abuse Centre (GRASAC) works to empower people to find their own way of living: To thrive – not to just survive.

-I am who I choose to become.”
+“I am not what happened to me, I am who I choose to become.”

-Our aims:
+Our aims

 To relieve the distress of anyone within the Gloucestershire area who has experienced any form of sexual violence.

-To educate the public about the nature
+To educate the public about the nature of sexual violence and its repercussions.

 Anti-Racism Policy